Ada-Developers-Academy/core-unit-2/api-6-testing/using-tests.md

 We should see this already-implemented route pass!

-![Screenshot of pytest test result: 1 test passed](../assets/api-6-testing/api-6-testing_passing-get-books.png)
+![Screenshot of pytest test result: 1 test passed](../assets/api-6-testing/api-6-testing_passing-get-books.png) _Fig.
+After running pytest we can see that 1 test was found and succeeded._

 Notice that we did _not_ need to run the Flask server to run the tests!